prabhkodes/prabhkodes/README.md

 - **Ongoing research on [xFFL](https://github.com/alpha-unito/xffl) with the University of Turin** — cross-facility federated learning, training across HPC sites that cannot pool their data.

-## Finding out why code is slow — then making it fast
+## Finding out why code is slow — then making it go brrrr

 | Project | What it is | Result |
 |---|---|---|